Who becomes a CNA?

 - People who want to work with people with special needs

-- College students who are pursing a career in the healthcare industry, but need to work while attending classes
+- College students who are pursuing a career in the healthcare industry, but need to work while attending classes

-Healthcare facilities usually require Certified Nursing Aide to have a high school diploma or GED and to pass a state approved training program.
+Healthcare facilities usually require Certified Nursing Aides to have a high school diploma or GED and to pass a state approved training program.

 What is a CNA?